Hammadi6289/MERN-TAIL-ECOMM/README.md

 30. handleAddToCart buttons functionality(vertical & hor)
 31. Cart Screen
 32. updateCartCount (+ / -)/ deleteCartCount controllers for Cart Screen 👩‍🍳
 33. Search Bar functionality.
-(Controller in BE approach)
+(Controller in BE approach)👩‍🍳
 34. Category section.
 (Sort / Filter)
+35. Stripe account
+36. Npm i stripe in BE
+37. Stripe Controller in BE. 👩‍🍳
+38. npm i stripe in FE and add frontend design for stripe.
+39. Success and Cancelled pages for stripe.
+40. Order page.